Oneo64/The-Mirk-of-Agmundr/Characters/Ljosbjorn.md

 ## Trivia
 - Ljósbjǫrn's name means "Bright Bear" or "Bear of Light" in Old Norse, which is the literal opposite of his personality.
+- Ljósbjǫrn originally had a helmet, but it was lost during his capture.